MicrosoftDocs/winrt-api/windows.security.credentials.ui/userconsentverifier.md

             try
             {
-                // Retrieve the window handle by passing a reference to the window object var hwnd = WinRT.Interop.WindowNative.GetWindowHandle(this);
+                // Retrieve the window handle by passing a reference to the WinUI 3 window object var hwnd = WinRT.Interop.WindowNative.GetWindowHandle(this);
                 // Request the logged on user's consent via fingerprint swipe using the interop interface var consentResult = await Windows.Security.Credentials.UI.UserConsentVerifierInterop.RequestVerificationForWindowAsync(hwnd, userMessage);